 - A pseudo-Bad Future showed a retired Ultiman, who built up a tolerance to the meteor's rays and kept having to expose himself to them for longer and longer until he got radiation sickness and had to quit the superhero game.
 His powers gradually faded away due to the lack of exposure to the meteor.

 - In Superman Returns, Superman was weakened with a Kryptonite shard in his side, so he Fought Off the Kryptonite by rising into the sunlight.

-- In the live action He-Man and the Masters of the Universe film, He-Man had his sword taken from him and used to unlock the secret powers of Grayskull.
+- In Masters of the Universe, He-Man had his sword taken from him and used to unlock the secret powers of Grayskull.
 He was left as a strong but weaponless warrior.
 Retaking his sword from the lock seemed to renew his strength and even frighten the empowered Skeletor.